(Last updated: September 29, 2024)

 This function internally requires the constant Log2.
 If this constant is also needed elsewhere, you can define it in an enclosing Scope and pass it in as a parameter using the 2nd version of this function.

 The "Log2" parameter is optional.
-If you omit it, it will be automatically be computed internally.
+If you omit it, it will automatically be computed internally.
 If you do provide it, it must be the correct value.

 where: